-“It’s an honour to work with a team who is so passionate about using their unique scientific expertise to help in the fight against COVID-19,” says Lee Johnson, Partner, Patents and Innovation, Wilson Sonsini Goodrich & Rosati.
+“It’s an honor to work with a team who is so passionate about using their unique scientific expertise to help in the fight against COVID-19,” says Lee Johnson, Partner, Patents and Innovation, Wilson Sonsini Goodrich & Rosati.

 Natural Products Canada, an investor in NovoBind, is leveraging its global network to facilitate knowledge transfer efforts.

 “We are incredibly proud of the efforts of this group,” says Shelley King, CEO, Natural Products Canada.
-“It’s a great example of industry coming together, volunteering their best resources to address a global need without promise of monetary reward.”
+“It’s a great example of industry members coming together, volunteering their best resources to address a global need without a promise of monetary reward.”